ROBUST-MIPS: A Combined Skeletal Pose and Instance Segmentation Dataset for Laparoscopic Surgical Instruments: Methods

 \subsubsection{Keypoints Selection}

 In the skeletal pose representation method, keypoint selection is guided by the type and characteristics of surgical tools.
 In our ROBUST-MIPS dataset, the keypoints are categorised into 4 main types: \begin{itemize} \item \texttt{EntryPoint}: In minimally invasive surgery, images captured through an endoscope typically have a circular content area~\cite{budd2023rapid}.
-The intersection points between the surgical instrument shaft and this circular content area boundary are defined as \texttt{EntryPoint}s.
-These points are represented by red dots in \figref{fig:fig2}. \item \texttt{HingePoint}: For rigid surgical instruments, the intersection between the shaft and the metal or plastic tip is defined as the \texttt{HingePoint}, as shown in \figref{fig:fig2}(b).
+The intersection point between the surgical instrument shaft and the circular content area boundary is defined as the \texttt{EntryPoint}.
+These points are represented by red dots in \figref{fig:fig2}. \revref{2}{2a} Unlike structural landmarks (e.g., the \texttt{HingePoint}), the \texttt{EntryPoint} is not a fixed location on the instrument but varies dynamically as the tool moves in and out of the field of view (FoV).
+This definition is consistent with previous work in surgical pose estimation~\cite{du2018articulated}. \item \texttt{HingePoint}: For rigid surgical instruments, the intersection between the shaft and the metal or plastic tip is defined as the \texttt{HingePoint}, as shown in \figref{fig:fig2}(b).
 For articulated surgical instruments, the joint is considered the \texttt{HingePoint}, as shown in \figref{fig:fig2}(a).
 These points are indicated by green dots in \figref{fig:fig2}. \item \texttt{Tip1}/\texttt{Tip2}: The endpoints of all instruments can be labelled as tip points.
 For rigid instruments, there is only one endpoint, labelled as \texttt{Tip1}, as shown in \figref{fig:fig2}(b).
-For articulated instruments, there are two possible cases for endpoints: one endpoint, labeled as \texttt{Tip1}, or two endpoints, labeled as \texttt{Tip1} and \texttt{Tip2}.
-Since surgical tools do not have natural left and right elements, endpoints are represented by numbers, such as \texttt{Tip1} or \texttt{Tip2}, rather than being labelled as left or right as would be typical for human limbs. \texttt{Tip1} points are represented by blue dots, while \texttt{Tip2} points are represented by yellow dots in \figref{fig:fig2}. \end{itemize}
+For articulated instruments, there are two possible cases for endpoints: one endpoint, labelled as \texttt{Tip1}, or two endpoints, \revmod{arbitrarily} labelled as \texttt{Tip1} and \texttt{Tip2}. \revref{2}{2b} \revmod{Taking graspers as a typical example, due to the structural symmetry of the jaws and their continuous axial rotation during surgery, defining a fixed \emph{left} or \emph{right} orientation is ambiguous.
+Even in cases where the two tips could be disambiguated (e.g. curved scissors), there is no universal convention across instruments to consistently order the tips.
+Furthermore, distinguishing subtly differing tips becomes unreliable under occlusion, smoke or rapid motion.
+Enforcing a semantic tip distinction in such cases would introduce significant label noise without adding much value to the geometric understanding.
+Consequently, \texttt{Tip1} and \texttt{Tip2} are defined as an unordered set in our dataset.
+Therefore, although \texttt{Tip1} and \texttt{Tip2} are distinguished by blue and yellow dots in \figref{fig:fig2} for visualization, this assignment is interchangeable and permutation-invariant.} \end{itemize}